What is a Soccer Ball Made Of?

 Outer Casing

-The outer casing, also known as the outer cover or the outermost part of a soccer ball, plays a huge role in its performance and durability and most soccer balls are made from either polyurethane (PU) or polyvinyl chloride (PVC).
-These two outer covers provide the necessary protection and shape retention for soccer balls used in different variations of the beautiful game, from professional matches to recreational pickup games, futsal, or beach soccer.
+The outer casing, also known as the outer cover or the outermost part of a soccer ball, plays a huge role in its performance and durability and most soccer balls are made from either polyurethane (PU) or polyvinyl chloride (PVC) materials.
+These two types of outer covers provide the necessary protection and shape retention for soccer balls used in different variations of the beautiful game, from professional matches to recreational pickup games, futsal, or beach soccer.

 Polyurethane

-Polyurethane (PU) is the higher end option for soccer ball outer casings that offers excellent durability and resistance to wear and tear as well as a synthetic leather feel.
+Polyurethane (PU) is the higher end option for soccer ball outer casings and it offers excellent durability, resistance to wear and tear, as well as a synthetic leather feel.
 PU is the preferred choice for high-quality soccer balls used in the best leagues and competitions in the world such as the FIFA World Cup and Champions League.

 Polyvinyl chloride

-On the other hand, Polyvinyl Chloride (PVC) covers are commonly found in balls designed for indoor soccer or as well as cheaper soccer balls, and although this material is not as high-quality as PU, it is still a great option.
+On the other hand, Polyvinyl Chloride (PVC) covers are commonly found in balls designed for indoor soccer or as well as cheaper soccer balls, and although this material is not as high-quality as PU, it can still be a great option.

 Inner Lining

-The inner lining of soccer balls, positioned between the bladder and outer cover, are mostly made from cotton and polyester.
+The inner lining of soccer balls is positioned between the bladder and outer cover.
+Most soccer ball inner linings are made mostly from cotton and polyester.

-In professional soccer balls, like FIFA World Cup balls, the inner lining is made of multiple layers, usually around four of polyester and cotton.
-Lower quality soccer balls will usually only have two layers of polyester and cotton.
+In professional soccer balls, like FIFA World Cup balls, the inner lining is made of multiple layers, usually around four, of polyester and cotton while lower quality soccer balls will usually only have two layers.

-Cotton provides softness, enhancing ball control and touch, while polyester improves durability and responsiveness.
+Cotton provides softness that can enhance ball control and touch, while polyester improves durability and responsiveness.
 This combination results in a soccer ball that meets the rigorous demands of high level games

 Bladder